apache/druid/docs/content/Deep-Storage.md

 A local mount can be used for storage of segments as well.
 This allows you to use just your local file system or anything else that can be mount locally like NFS, Ceph, etc.

-In order to use a local mount for deep storage, you need to set the following configuration on your realtime nodes.
+In order to use a local mount for deep storage, you need to set the following configuration on your real-time nodes.

 ```
-druid.storage.local=true
+druid.storage.type=local
-druid.storage.local.storageDirectory=<directory for storing segments>
+druid.storage.storageDirectory=<directory for storing segments>
 ```

-Note that you should generally set `druid.storage.local.storageDirectory` to something different from `druid.paths.indexCache`.
+Note that you should generally set `druid.storage.storageDirectory` to something different from `druid.segmentCache.locations` and `druid.segmentCache.infoDir`.

 If you are using the Hadoop indexer in local mode, then just give it a local file as your output directory and it will work.